TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Lift off!
-JPSS-1 heads to orbit AROUND NOAA // Globe had 3rd warmest year to date and 4th warmest October on record Think outside the bird this Thanksgiving: Serve up some seafood La Nina moves in for the winter
+Enter Search Terms Thanksgiving Week forecast: Fair weather expected for much of U.S. Find out what's in store for your neck of the woods at weather.gov AROUND NOAA // JPSS-1 satellite now has a new name: NOAA-20.
+Learn why.
+Globe had 3rd warmest year to date and 4th warmest October on record Think outside the bird this Thanksgiving: Serve up some seafood

 *   About our agency
 *   News and features